apache/flink/docs/internals/task_lifecycle.md

 under the License.
 -->

 A task in Flink is the basic unit of execution.
-It is the place where each parallel instance of an operator is executed As an example, an operator with a parallelism of *5* will have each of its instances executed by a separate task.
+It is the place where each parallel instance of an operator is executed.
+As an example, an operator with a parallelism of *5* will have each of its instances executed by a separate task.

 The `StreamTask` is the base for all different task sub-types in Flink's streaming engine.
 This document goes through